panpf/sketch/docs/getting_started.md

 context.sketch.enqueue(request)
 ```

-[Sketch] is smart.
-It will automatically adjust the size of the image according to the size of the
+[Sketch] will automatically adjust the size of the image according to the size of the
 component to prevent the size of the image loaded into the memory from exceeding the size of the
 component itself and cause memory waste.
 It will also automatically cancel the request when the
 component is destroyed.